 - Reduced facial muscle tightness

-Additionally, selective neurolysis is a one-stage surgery.
+Additionally, Synkinesis surgery is a one-stage surgery.
 Whereas some smile reanimation procedures deliver results that become visible within two to three years of treatment, selective neurolysis produces results that can be seen as soon as one day following surgery.

 Synkinesis Surgery Before and After Photos